iliepandia/cake-deployer-recipe/README.md

-# cake-deployer-recipie
+# cake-deployer-recipe
-A deployer recipie I am using to deploy cake apps
+A deployer recipe I am using to deploy cake apps